-CONCLUSION
+7. CONCLUSION

-Cobalt-catalyzed defunctionalization has emerged as a powerful tool in the field of organic synthesis, offering chemists efficiency and selectivity in the modification of complex molecules.
-Emerging defunctionalization strategies are poised to become integral to various energy production methods, such as the conversion of biomass into biofuels.
-Additionally, defunctionalization holds great importance in drug synthesis, converting environmentally hazardous molecules (such as pesticides) into less harmful forms and obtaining precursors for the polymer industry.
+Cobalt-catalysed defunctionalization has emerged as a powerful tool in the field of organic synthesis, offering chemists efficiency and selectivity in the modification of complex molecules.
+Emerging the defunctionalization strategies are poised to become integral to various energy production methods, such as the conversion of biomass into biofuels.
+Additionally, the defunctionalization holds great importance in drug synthesis, converting environmentally hazardous molecules (such as pesticides) into less harmful forms and obtaining precursors for the polymer industry.

-Acknowledgements: This research was financially supported by the Ministry of Science, Technological Development and Innovation of Republic of Serbia.
-Contract number: 451-03-66/2024-03/200288
+Acknowledgement.
+This research was financially supported by the Ministry of Science, Technological Development and Innovation of Republic of Serbia, contract number: 451-03--66/2024-03/200288.